-In this experiment, all of the three deficit round-robin based schemes, SRR, STRR, and FRR, give reasonable approximation of the timestamp based schemes, WFQ and WF^2Q , for all the flows with different rates.
-In comparison to SRR and STRR, FRR achieves average and worst-case end-to-end delays that are closer to the ones with the timestamp based schemes for flows with large rates ($\geq 150Kbps$ in the experiment).
-In this experiment, FRR have smaller average end-to-end delays than SRR and STRR for flows whose rates are larger than 40Kbps, while having larger average packet delays for other flows.
+In this experiment, all of the three deficit round-robin based schemes, SRR, STRR, and FRR, give reasonable approximation of WFQ for all the flows with different rates.
+In comparison to SRR and STRR, FRR achieves average and worst-case end-to-end delays that are closer to the ones for WFQ for flows with large rates ($\geq 150Kbps$ in the experiment).
 In FRR, the timestamp based inter-class scheduling mechanism is added on top of DRR so that flows with small rates do not significantly affect flows with large rates.
-Thus, in a way, FRR gives preference to flows with larger weights in comparison to other DRR bases schemes: the average packet delay with FRR is more proportional to the flow rate than that with SRR and STRR.
+Thus, in a way, FRR gives preference to flows with larger weights in comparison to other DRR bases schemes.

 Figure 7 (a), (b), and (c) shows the short-term throughput achieved by different schemes.
-Since the results for SRR are very similar to those for STRR, we only show the results for STRR, similarly, results for WF^2Q are similar to the results for WFQ.
+Since the results for SRR are very similar to those for STRR, we only show the results for STRR.
 In this experiment, the short-term throughput in an interval of 100ms is measured.
 We observe one 300Kbps CBR flow and one 600Kbps flow from S0 to R0.
-In addition, 50 10Kbps CBRflows from S0 and R0 are introduced.
+In addition, $50\ 10Kbps$ CBR flows from S0 and S0 are introduced.
 Other background flows are the same as the previous experiment.